m-mdy-m/algorithms-data-structures/6.Basic-Sorting/README.md

 > Summary: sorting algorithm is like Batman in Gotham City 😂

-## Types in Data Structures

-There are various types of sorting available.
-The choice of sorting algorithm depends on various factors, such as the size of the data set, the type of data being sorted, and the desired time and space complexity.
-### Comparison-based sorting algorithms
-These compare elements of the data set and determine their order based on the result of the comparison.
-Examples of comparison-based sorting algorithms include bubble sort, insertion sort, quicksort, merge sort, and heap sort.
-### Non-comparison-based sorting algorithms
-These don’t compare elements directly, but rather use other properties of the data set to determine their order.
-Examples of non-comparison-based sorting algorithms include counting sort, radix sort, and bucket sort.
-### In-place sorting algorithms
-These algorithms sort the data set in-place, meaning they don’t require additional memory to store intermediate results.
-Examples of in-place sorting algorithms include bubble sort, insertion sort, quicksort, and shell sort.
-### Stable sorting algorithms
-These preserve the relative order of equal elements in the data set.
-Examples of stable sorting algorithms include insertion sort, merge sort, and Timsort.
-### Adaptive sorting algorithms
-These take advantage of any existing order in the data set to improve their efficiency.
-Examples of adaptive sorting algorithms include insertion sort, bubble sort, and Timsort.

 ## Characteristics of Sorting Algorithms:

 ## Applications of Sorting Algorithms: